adykor/twitter-clone/README.md

 * Cloudinary(To host uploaded images on CDN)
 # User Story
 * User can post tweets.
-* Users canedit tweets.
+* Users can edit tweets.
 * Users can delete tweets.
-* Users can send a like to a tweet
+* Users can send a like to a tweet.